01011010101/OW2-Superbots/README.md

 - Heavy Armor: 75% Armor.
 ---
 #### ROADHOG
+- Hook Combo:
+  - Shoot bots after hook to pop them up in the air.
-- Hook Combo: Shoot or Melee after a hook to deal extra damage.
-Shooting a bot knocks them back while Melee earns money for Junkrat.
+  - Melee bots after hook to knock them down.
+Earns money for Junkrat.
 - Asthmatic Trample: Charge forward, damaging and knocking down any bots that you come in contact with.
 - Ultimate: Warthog: Stun any bot damaged by your ultimate.
 - Heavy Armor: 75% Armor.